If you haven’t heard already, there is a new technology taking the world by storm. That technology is blockchain.

 While not every marketer needs to focus on cutting edge technologies, which are appealing to early adopters and the privacy-concernced, you should still keep up to date with blockchain’s development so you’re prepared for anything.

-If you want to take your lead generation to the next level, then the Maropost Marketing Cloud and Sales Cloud are the tools you need to increase sales, open rate, and ROI.
+If you want to take your lead generation to the next level, then the Maropost for Marketing and Sales Cloud are the tools you need to increase sales, open rate, and ROI.